AJ-Kilmurray/project-6/README.md

 Extremely basic color generator, for both HEX &amp; CSS color properties.
 The goal was to practice using Javascript for the second time.
 HTML &amp; CSS were not the focus.

 ## Description
-After learning JavaScript for a few days, I decided to try out a very basic first project.
-Within a couple of hours, I managed to complete the task.
-From there, I moved onto my next project with condfidence and a stronger understanding of both programming and JavaScript.
+After my second project, I decided to start a color generator the next day.
+It includes both regular colors and HEX color codes.

 ### What I learned about JavaScript
 I learned some essential skills within this small project.